 - Alcoholic tremors

-Factors That May Influence The Alcohol Detox Timeline
+- Factors That May Influence the Detox Timeline:

-There is no one size fits all answer to address exactly how long detox will last.
-Several factors can play a role in the number of days detoxification will continue.
+There is no one-size-fits-all answer to address exactly how long detox will last.
+Several factors can play a role in the number of days detoxification will continue, including:

 - Amount of alcohol consumed